St Francis of Assisi Church, Handsworth: Parish

-Next door to the church is the St Francis Centre, it is social centre that was built in 1909 by the then parish priest, Monsignor John O'Hanlon.
+Next door to the church is the St Francis Centre, it is social centre that was built in 1909 by the then parish priest, Monsignor John O'Hanlon to the designs of the architect George Bernard Cox.
 It houses a large hall, a stage, kitchen and offices.

 The church was refurbished in the 1980s by Monsignor Thomas Fallon.
 It meant that the sanctuary was changed, bringing it in line with the decrees of the Second Vatican Council.

 The church has five Masses for Sundays.
 There's a Mass at 7pm on Saturday evening, 9:30 and 11:30 on Sunday morning, a Vietnamese language Mass at 1:30pm and a Sunday evening Mass at 6.30pm.
 The church also has weekday morning Masses at 9:15am.
 There is an adoration chapel next door to the church that can also be used for prayer.

 The site of the old St Mary's church is now occupied by St Francis Catholic Primary School.
 The school has a close relationship with the parish and the Sisters of Mercy next door who each have a representative on the school's board of governors.

 As well as the Sisters of Mercy, other Catholic religious orders also work in the parish.
 The Missionary Sisters of St. Columban, the Missionary Sisters Servants of the Holy Spirit, the Missionaries of Charity and the Dominican Sisters of St Rose of Lima all help pastorally in the area with the congregation.